fabri1983/signaling_server/README.md

 ## Run with Docker and test Distributed Event Bus with Hazelcast
-**NOTE: currently not working since self-signed certificate needs to be added in Docker container jre keystore.
-WIP**
 - First pack the Signaling Server in a fat jar using default Spring Boot maven plugins:
 ```bash
 mvn clean package -P local,eventbus-hazelcast